danielrbrowne/APIota/README.md

 ```

+A practical example of APIota in action can be found in the [Example Project](./Example/APIotaExample/).

 ## Reporting Bugs and Requesting Features

 Please ensure you use the relevant issue template when reporting a bug or requesting a new feature.
 Also please check first to see if there is an open issue that already covers your bug report or new feature request.